Skip to content

 if animate:

-for_viewer = po.results.structures
+for_viewer = result.data.structures

 else:

-for_viewer = po.results.final_structure
+for_viewer = result.data.final_structure

 title_extra += " (Final Structure)"

-for_viewer = po.input_data.structure
+for_viewer = result.input_data.structure

-elif isinstance(po.results, Files):
+elif isinstance(result.data, Files):

-for_viewer = po.input_data.structure
+for_viewer = result.input_data.structure

 else: